 6. Keep your mind guessing

 I approach meditative exercises the same way as I do for physical workouts.
 The more used you are to one particular training, the more bored you are.
 And we are more likely to quit when boredom kicks in.
-So switch things up every now and then will definite help to keep you excited and to go a long way in mindfulness practice.
+So switching things up every now and then will definite help to keep you excited and to go a long way in mindfulness practice.